Sports Tour Preparation Guide

 Please have your team contact consult Premier International Tours for sightseeing recommendations and activities and Premier International Tours can send your team contact sightseeing sheets for destinations or tournament information sheets for the tournaments which include sightseeing suggestions for the destination where the tournament takes place.
 In many cases, Premier International Tours can also book sightseeing activities in advance of the trip if your group wishes.

-Please if you have further questions or need more insight then contact your Premier International sports tour agent.
+If you have further questions or need more insight, contact your Premier International sports tour agent.